santoshlite/BitcoinPaymentTerminal/README.md

 # Bitcoin Payment Terminal 💸
+<i>Disclaimer : I'm looking for someone who can actually make the bitcoin transaction part on this project.
+If you can do it or if you are interested, please contact me here : santoshpassoubady@gmail.com </i>

 This is a smarter **bitcoin payment terminal** that **updates** the price of the transaction **based on the actual price of bitcoin**.
 It doesn't actually make the transaction.

 ## The Why ✔️

 This solves the problem of **Bitcoin's volatility** when selling/buying something in Bitcoin.
 It also avoids the need to use security funds to compensate customers for the loss of Bitcoin in a transaction due to volatility.

+For example, let's say a seller want to sell something for $1 to one of his customer in BTC.
+Imagine that bitcoin increases suddenly.
+As a result of this increase, the bitcoin price he is offering is probably not in line with the real price of bitcoin.
+And so it is as if he has sold his product for less than $1.

+Generally, to avoid this, there are security funds that can compensate for these losses.
+Here I present my approach to solve this problem.

 ## What does it look like ✨